Dual-Scale Antenna Deployment for Pinching Antenna Systems: System Model and Problem Formulation

-where $P_{\text{PA}}^{\text{act}}$, $P_{PA}^{\text{mot}}$, $P_{PA}^{\text{pie}}$ denote the power consumption of the activation, motorized-module, piezoelectric-module equipment of each PA, respectively.
+where $P_{\text{PA}}^{\text{act}}$, $P_{PA}^{\text{mot}}$, and $P_{PA}^{\text{pie}}$ denote the power consumption of PA activation, motorized coarse-scale sliding, and piezoelectric fine-scale tuning, respectively.
 Based on the derived achievable rate and power consumption model, the energy efficiency of PASS is expressed as

 where $B$ is transmission bandwidth, and $R_k$ and $P_{\text{all}}$ are given by Eqs.~\eqref{Rk} and \eqref{Pall}, respectively.